 How many times have you forgotten to turn off the light when you were done and found it on later on with no one in the room?
 Upgrading your home lights to smart lights will eliminate the problem of excess power consumption that's increasing your electric costs.
 Smart lighting can be set with motion detectors to turn on when someone enters the room and turn off when they leave.
 They can also be placed on timers or dimmers and controlled through an app on your smartphone giving you real-time control of your smart lighting.
 For example, they can be programmed to turn off at the time you leave for work each day.
 Or, you can program one to turn on right before you arrive home.
 Smart lights are a quick and efficient solution to reduce energy consumption and increase energy savings.

-Smart sensors monitor and control a variety of things in your home and you can operate them remotely.
+Security sensors monitor and control a variety of things in your home and you can operate them remotely.
 They can turn off the coffee pot if you forget or switch off small appliances that use phantom energy even when they're not on.
-Smart sensors can notify you if a window or door are open when your heating or cooling system is on.
+Security sensors can notify you if a window or door are open when your heating or cooling system is on.
 You can also control small appliances and devices, computers, lights and heating or cooling systems remotely from your smartphone.

 One of the most beneficial aspects of an automated energy management system through smart home automation is the ability to monitor the results of our behaviors.
 When you first add home automation, take a look at your baseline energy usage.
 Then make adjustments slowly to each area of your energy usage and monitor the impact those changes have on your energy costs.
 You'll see which areas of your home are using the most energy so then you can make adjustments to reduce energy consumption and lower your energy bills.